fbpx

 I’ve taken the large 50-resource bundle and organized it into smaller bundles so that you can pick and choose what you really need.
 Some of the resources are in more than one bundle.
 Here they are from largest to smallest:

 This gives the teacher everything BUT the fiction pieces that I weave into a full-year course.
-A teacher on a block schedule would probably get this one, not the full-year bundle.
+A teacher on a block schedule should probably use this one, not the full-year bundle.

-This gives the teacher an exam package with detailed units for the three free-response essays, two resources for dealing with rhetorical modes, an alignment document, and all 13 of my resources for the multiple-choice portion of the exam.
+Formerly titled AP Language Basics + Multiple Choice bundle, this collection is exam centered.
+This package includes detailed units for the three free-response essays, two resources for dealing with rhetorical modes, an alignment document, and all 14 of my resources for the multiple-choice portion of the exam.
 Everything in this bundle is provided in both PDF and Google Slides.

 Basics Bundle

 This gives the teacher an exam package with detailed units for the three free-response essays, two resources for dealing with rhetorical modes, and an alignment document.
-If you can’t get anything else, get this bundle.
-It’s the core of the course.
 Everything in this bundle is provided in both PDF and Google Slides.

 AP Language basic units